engtuncay/engtuncay.github.io/php/php-w3-03-data-types.md

 An array stores multiple values in one single variable.

 In the following example $cars is an array.
-The PHP var_dump() function returns the data type and value:

 Example